Expert medical and surgical care in Thailand

 Metabolic Stone Analysis

 After stone removal, the fragments are sent for chemical composition analysis.
-Combined with 24-hour urine studies, this identifies the metabolic cause — high calcium, high oxalate, high uric acid, or other factors.
-Targeted dietary changes and medication reduce recurrence risk by up to 50%.
+Combined with 24-hour urine studies, this identifies the metabolic cause: high calcium, high oxalate, high uric acid, or other factors.
+Targeted dietary changes and medication reduce the risk of forming further stones5.

 • Chemical analysis identifies the specific stone type